yaniyuval/ML1_IAP/README.md

 Machine learning is a very broad field and naturally I will not be able to cover many aspects/topics/practices of ML.
 But the good news is that in practice there are two main techniques that are the most successful ones when applied to many different data sets:

-- Decision tree based models (i.e. Random Forests and Gradient Boosting Machines), succesful mainly for structured data (tabular data)
+- Decision tree based models (i.e. Random Forests and Gradient Boosting Machines), successful mainly for structured data (tabular data)
-- Neural networks, succesful mainly for unstructured data (such as audio, vision, and natural language), although recently also becoming popular in tabular data (see [fastai courses](https://course.fast.ai/), which I have used repeatedly while preparing this course).
+- Neural networks, successful mainly for unstructured data (such as audio, vision, and natural language), although recently also becoming popular in tabular data (see [fastai courses](https://course.fast.ai/), which I have used repeatedly while preparing this course).

 Most of other ML algorithms (that gained popularity at some point during their lifetime), are outdated and are not very useful in most cases.